nodejs/node/doc/api/util.markdown

 * `%j` - JSON.
 * `%%` - single percent sign (`'%'`).
 This does not consume an argument.

-If the placeholder does not have a corresponding argument, `undefined` is used.
+If the placeholder does not have a corresponding argument, the placeholder is not replaced.

-    util.format('%s:%s', 'foo'); // 'foo:undefined'
+    util.format('%s:%s', 'foo'); // 'foo:%s'

 If there are more arguments than placeholders, the extra arguments are converted to strings with `util.inspect()` and these strings are concatenated,